R. K. Padmanabha

-Rudrapatna Krishnadikshita Padmanabha (ಆರ್. ಕೆ. ಪದ್ಮನಾಭ), commonly known by his initials RKP, is an Indian Carnatic music vocalist, performer, music teacher and author from the state of Karnataka.
+Rudrapatna Krishnadikshita Padmanabha commonly known by his initials RKP, is an Indian Carnatic music vocalist, performer, music teacher and author from the state of Karnataka.
 He established "Sapta Swara Devatha Dhyana Mandira" at native village Rudrapatna, Karnataka, memorializing renowned musicians of Indian classical music.
 He has been serving as the president of Karnataka Ganakala Parishat since 2004.
 He received Kempegowda Award and Sangeet Natak Akademi Award.

 Early life

 Padmanabha was born in Rudrapatna village, Hassan district, Mysore State (now in Karnataka) where he received secondary education.